litejs/json-util/README.md

 util.pointer(obj, "/a/c/d/e", "3")
 // obj is now {"a": {"b": 2, "c": {"d": {"e": "3"}}}}

 // apply a patch and collect JSON Pointers to array that were changed var changed = [] util.mergePatch(obj, {"a": {"c": "C"}}, changed /* optional */)
 // obj is now {"a": {"b": 2, "c": "C"}}
 // changed = ["/a", "/a/c"]

+// test is it a object literal json.isObject(obj)
+// true
 ```